Controllable Mind Visual Diffusion Model: Experiments

 \subsection{Further Analysis}

 The impact of using the residual module $\mathcal{F}_{res}$ in our CMVDM is significant on the BOLD5000 dataset, as demonstrated in Table \ref{data analysis Table}.
 However, the effect of $\mathcal{F}_{res}$ on the GOD dataset is not as pronounced.
 We believe that there are two reasons for this discrepancy.
 Firstly, the voxels of a single fMRI signal provided by the BOLD5000 dataset are much less than that provided by the GOD dataset, making it more challenging to extract valid semantic and silhouette information from BOLD5000.
 Therefore, $\mathcal{F}_{res}$ is necessary to compensate for the information gap.
 Secondly, compared to GOD, BOLD5000 has more diverse images, including scenes that are not present in GOD.
 The semantic judgment and position alignment of the images in BOLD5000 are more complex than those in GOD.
-Therefore, we utilize $\mathcal{F}_{res}$ to provide more information and improve the reconstruction performance.
+Therefore, we utilize $\mathcal{F}_{res}$ to provide more information and improve the reconstruction performance. \textit{We provide further investigation on the impact of fMRI signals from different visual cortical regions in the supplementary material.}